Toni-Ann Singh

-Toni-Ann Singh (born February 1, 1996) is a Jamaican beauty queen who won Miss World 2019.
-She was previously crowned Miss Jamaica World 2019 and is the fourth woman from Jamaica to win Miss World.
+Toni-Ann Singh (born February 1, 1996) is a Jamaican beauty pageant titleholder who won Miss World 2019 and is the fourth woman from Jamaica to win Miss World.
 She is also the longest-reigning Miss World in the history of the pageant.
+She was previously crowned Miss Jamaica World 2019.

 Early life and education

 Singh was born in Morant Bay, Jamaica.
 She is of Dougla heritage, with her mother being of Afro-Jamaican descent, and her father being of Indo-Jamaican descent.

-Her family immigrated to the United States when Singh was aged nine, settling in Florida.
+Her family migrated to the United States when Singh was aged nine, settling in Florida.
 She attended Florida State University in Tallahassee, where she graduated with a degree in women's studies and psychology.

 Career

-Miss Jamaica World 2019
+Miss Jamaica 2019

-In 2019, Singh competed in the Miss Jamaica World 2019 competition, where she ultimately won the title.
-Afterwards, Singh was given the right to represent Jamaica at Miss World 2019.
+On 21 September 2019, Singh won Miss Jamaica World 2019, at the Jamaica Pegasus Hotel.
+Afterwards, Singh received the right to represent Jamaica at Miss World 2019.